Larry Langford

-Larry Paul Langford (March 18, 1946 – January 8, 2019) was an American politician who had a one-term tenure as the mayor of the city of Birmingham, Alabama.
-At the time of his death, Langford was hospitalized on compassionate release from serving a 15-year federal felony sentence.
+Larry Paul Langford (March 18, 1946 – January 8, 2019) was an American politician and convicted felon who had a one-term tenure as the mayor of the city of Birmingham, Alabama.
+At the time of his death, Langford was hospitalized on compassionate release from serving a 15-year federal prison sentence.

 Biography

 Education

 Langford was born in Birmingham on March 18, 1946.
 He graduated from A. H. Parker High School before entering the United States Air Force.
 He graduated from the University of Alabama at Birmingham in 1972 with a Bachelor of Science degree in social and behavioral sciences.